vesselso/electron-app-template/README.md

 ## 💁‍♂️ Solution

-`electron-app-template` adopts a straightforward structure for MPA development: all pages are put in separate folders in the `app` folder.
+`electron-velcro` adopts a straightforward structure for MPA development: all pages are put in separate folders in the `app` folder.
 Inside each folder, there are 5 items:

 1. `asset` folder: Includes all static assets (images etc.)
 2. `component` folder: Includes all React components, including `<App />`